cestcedric/drawmatic/README.md

 ---

-Draw images using nothing but your webcam, a neural network, and your hand!
+Draw images using nothing but your webcam, a neural network, and your hand.
+[Try it out](https://cestcedric.github.io/drawmatic/)!

 ![GIF showing me drawing a rocket.](./img/demo_rocket.gif)